Your products need a Digital Product Passport to sell in the EU from 2026.

 - A structured implementation roadmap: from data gap report to live registry connection

 Free.
 No credit card.
-Instant access.
+PDF sent instantly.

 The Verifiable Infrastructure Protocol — Technical Compliance Guide for EU Importers · PassportLab.io · March 2026